Backups

 that has been used for the remote backup).

-better at this.
+which is way better at this.

 The process is really simple:

-- start up Rauthy
+. - Start up Rauthy

-- check the logs and wait for the backup to be finished
+- Check the logs and wait for the backup to be finished

-- after a successful restore, Rauthy will start its normal operation
+- After a successful restore, Rauthy will start its normal operation

 After a successful restore, you MUST remove the env var again!